Reference / Case Study

 Sensor and transport notes

-The sensor choice matters here because the room-health story is no longer limited to thermal drift.
-The SCD4x adds a direct air-quality signal and also contributes temperature and humidity readings that are better aligned with the indoor-climate interpretation this case study is trying to support.
+The sensor choice matters because the room-health story is no longer limited to temperature.
+By adding the SCD41, the system gets a direct CO2 signal, along with temperature and humidity readings that help describe the indoor environment more clearly.

 At a system level, the data path stays simple:

-• STM32 device firmware reads the SCD4x over I2C
+• the STM32 device firmware reads the SCD41 over I2C

-• the room-health payload is published over MQTT
+• the device publishes a room-health payload over MQTT

-• the Rust gateway carries the message path into Combotto Monitor
+• the Rust gateway carries the edge-to-cloud path

-• indoor-climate alarm thresholds are defined in application.conf
+• indoor-climate alert thresholds are configured in application.conf

 SCD41 infrared CO2 sensor module used for the STM32 indoor climate monitoring slice